Other Board Tricks

 Typing Chronicles

 Epistory – Typing Chronicles is an excellent typing game if you like soft fantasy, and it's set in a beautiful origami world.
-It also has a similarly polished successor named Nanotale and the two are found together in the Typing Journey bundle if you want both of them at once.
-The discount is around 20% so it isn't a huge deal either way.
-So far I've played through Epistory and liked it so much I bought the successor as well.
+It also has a similarly polished successor named Nanotale, and the type-runner Outshine that has more of a futuristic TRON vibe to it.
+The three are found together in the Typing Journey bundle if you want them all at a small discount.
+I've played through Epistory several times, and liked it so much that I bought the successors as well.
+The other two also seem like well-designed good fun, so far.

 Epistory has moody and interesting scenery like the Forest,